Katyatu/PatreonAntiLeak/README.md

 2. Any human leakers would stop trying to leak as they would be required to sit at their computer 24/7 (even basement dwellers have limits).
 3. Any individual bot leakers would repeatedly risk exposing themselves violating TOS, eventually leading to a banned account via Discord admin investigation and no refund.
 Thus, discouraging any individual from repeated attempts as the cost alone to leak for free would **really** start to add up, on top of all prior efforts being wasted as URLs are regularly invalidated.
    > **Note:**
-   > This point is only valid if your tier pricing and frequency of pursuing leakers is set up in a way where the cost/risk isn't worth the reward in the event of being banned. ie. $1 access for everything = low cost per ban, little deterrence; vs. $1 for basic, $5 for most, $10 for everything = high cost per ban; high deterrence.
-You'll just have to gauge for yourself what the sweet spot for pricing is; too cheap = higher chance of leaking, too expensive = less customers.
-In addition, it is advised you have trusted community members publically help you monitor leaker events for further deterrence, ie. have a dedicated wall of shame w/ ban counter.
+   > This point is only valid if your tier pricing and frequency of pursuing leakers is set up in a way where the cost/risk isn't worth the reward in the event of being banned.
+It is advised you have trusted community members publically help you monitor internally and externally for leaker events.
 4. Any public archivers would have to increase their archiving visit frequency by many factors, which would require more server resources than any public achiever owner would want to invest in.

 An arbitrary example in order for a public archiver to keep up-to-date, in the time period of a week: